 Maria is an inclusive place and urban renewal strategist, and the Founding Director of Living Space Project, a place making and green space think tank and consultancy.

-She has over twenty-five years of hands on and strategic expertise in national and international organisations with a major place, heritage, environment and grant making focus.
-And, has been an advisor for several funding programmes, amongst others, the Big Lottery Fund, NESTA, Artists Project Earth and Natural England.
+She has over 25 years of hands on and strategic expertise in national and international organisations with a major place, heritage, environment and grant making focus.
+She has been an advisor for several funding programmes including the Big Lottery Fund, NESTA, Artists Project Earth and Natural England.

-Maria’s current public appointment roles include a board member of the Environment Agency, the Chair of the Heritage Lottery Fund’s South East Committee, and a Commissioner on the Mayor of London’s Sustainable Development Commission.
+Maria’s current public appointment roles include a board member of the Environment Agency, the Chair of The National Lottery Heritage Fund’s South East Committee, and a Commissioner on the Mayor of London’s Sustainable Development Commission.
 She’s also a former commissioner of English Heritage.

 She holds a first degree in Organisational Studies and Business Law from the University of Lancaster, a Masters in International Law from SOAS, University of London, and is a recipient of a Clore Social Leadership Fellowship.

 Maria’s the author of the book ‘The Place Making Factor’ based on her research and experience of using place led thinking as a disruptor of siloed grant making and philanthropy.